Solutions to Your Wedding Guest List Nightmares

 Meet the Parents' Friends

 Just who is Sylvia Klein and why is she invited to your wedding?
 You'll be asking yourself many of these questions.
-Traditionally the bride's parents paid for the wedding, giving them the upper hand in extending invitations.
+Traditionally, the bride's parents paid for the wedding, giving them the upper hand in extending invitations.
 Now, many couples pay for their own weddings, but they're still subject to parental input on who gets invited.

-Weddings with lots of kids can be great for some couples, hell for others.
-It's your decision.
-But if you'd like an adults-only reception, you'll need to establish guidelines and invite children over a certain age—or keep anyone under 18 off the list.
+If you'd like an adults-only reception, you'll need to establish guidelines and invite children over a certain age—or keep anyone under 18 off the list.

 Making the Cut

 You don't have to invite couples you're not close with anymore just because you went to their weddings.
 If anyone will understand, it's those who had to do the same.
-The key to the cut is doing it as efficiently and quickly as possible to ease the pain -- kind of like removing a Band-Aid.